swiftlang/swift-package-manager/README.md

 If you are developing the package manager then please run the bootstrap script (`Utilities/bootstrap`) instead.

+Swift development is iterative and rapid, thus the package manager may require the latest Swift to compile.
+If your compile fails please build the latest Swift and try again.
+If you are trying to compile with the (optional) Xcode project you will need to download a Swift xctoolchain (Link).

 ## Contributing

 (Link to "Contributor Guide" on Swift.org)